erlendve/react-bowling-kata/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-It's created with the purpose of practicing Test-driven development in React with Jest+Enzyme.
+It's created as a template to practice Test-driven development in React with Jest+Enzyme.
 Inspired by Uncle Bob's famous [Bowling Game Kata](http://butunclebob.com/files/downloads/Bowling%20Game%20Kata.ppt)

 # Welcome to React Bowling